paion-data/.github/profile/README.md

 ### 🌟 Human Communications 🌟

 We never text message people sitting next to us.
-We talk instead.

 We never sneak through a problem.
 We discuss.